minvws/nl-uzipoc-yubisign/LOCALSETUP.md

 python -m app.wizard
 ```

 This will start up the application.
+Then, walk through the following steps:

 ### Flow
 1. ...